SMDX-Development-SWE/smdx-robbery/README.md

 - This is a simple and easy robbery script, made for the QBCore framework by SMDX Development.

 # Latest Update
-- Script creation completed!
+- Added support for ps-dispatch

 # Upcoming
-- Support for ps-dispatch
+- More Robbery Locations

 # Dependencies
 - ox_lib